dialogic-godot/documentation/documentation/saving-and-loading.md

      Dialogic.History.reset_already_seen_history()
 ```

-# 2. Handling Slots
+# 2. Handling Savegame Slots

 A save game slot is identified by its slot name, a unique word that you, as a developer, decide.\
 One way to name the slots could be by their index and the current save game page (if you intend to have many save games).
 This could result in slots named `slot_3_page_4`.

-# 2.1 Check if a Slot exists
+# 2.1 Check if a Savegame Slot exists

 When you create your own save/load layer, you may want to check whether any of these slots even exist.